Reflections & Memory

 -

-Opening Eyes in Suffering: Reading Cioran's 'On the Heights of Despair'
+Opening Your Eyes in Suffering: Reading Cioran's On the Heights of Despair

 -

-In meritocratic society, we are no longer oppressed by external authority, but have become free laborers engaged in self-exploitation.
-Byung-Chul Han's 'Burnout Society' reveals a paradox: when everyone becomes their own boss, everyone also becomes their own cruelest oppressor.
+In the achievement society, we are no longer oppressed by external authority but reduced to free laborers engaged in self-exploitation.
+Byung-Chul Han's The Burnout Society exposes a paradox: when everyone becomes their own boss, everyone also becomes their own cruelest oppressor.
 Reclaiming the courage to be bored is the true starting point for resisting this violence of positivity.

 -